francbreno/dungeon-crawl/README.md

 # DungeonCrawl

-A dungeon game created in the book Functional Programming with Elixir
+A dungeon game created in the book Learn Functional Programming with Elixir

 ## Installation